 Diana Pearson, R.N., M.S.N., C.C.R.N.

-Diana Pearson R.N., M.S.N., received a Master's Degree in Nursing with an emphasis on education, and a Bachelor’s Degree in Nursing from Regis University in Colorado.
+Diana Pearson, R.N., M.S.N., C.C.R.N. received a Master's Degree in Nursing with an emphasis on education and a Bachelor’s Degree in Nursing from Regis University in Colorado.
 She obtained an Associate Degree in Nursing from Chemeketa College in Oregon.
 Diana worked as a nurse in Oregon, Hawaii, and Southern California before coming to the UC Davis Health System in 1989.
-Her clinical experience includes Pediatric, Neonatal and Surgical Intensive Care, Post-Anesthesia Recovery, Obstetrics, High-risk Labor & Delivery, Flight nursing and Emergency care.
+Her clinical experience includes pediatric, neonatal and surgical intensive care, post-anesthesia recovery, obstetrics, high-risk labor & delivery, flight nursing and emergency care.
 She has been a Critical Care Registered Nurse since 1985, and has been a field nurse for service teams in Central America and the Philippines.

-Diana comes to the Center for Professional Practice of Nursing from the Pediatric Emergency Dept., with over 20 years of experience in education and curriculum development.
-She has taught both theory and hands-on skills such as x-ray interpretation for nurses, ventilator management, and invasive surgical skills using cadaver and simulation models.
-She is a facilitator for the UC Davis Health System Nurse Residency Program, and instructs for the Pediatric Advanced Life Support course and the Neonatal Resuscitation Program.
-Diana also works as an educator for Kaiser Roseville’s Pediatric Intensive Care Unit.
-She is a member of the American Association of Critical Care Nurses and the Sigma Theta Tau Research and Honor Society for Nurses.
-Diana’s interests include education and research, and her passion is to contribute towards the nursing profession in ways that help nurses flourish and reach their full potential.
+Diana comes to the Center for Professional Practice of Nursing from the Pediatric Emergency Department with over 20 years of experience in education and curriculum development.
+She has taught both theory and hands-on skills such as x-ray interpretation, ventilator management and invasive surgical skills using cadaver and simulation models.
+She served as a facilitator for the UC Davis Health System Nurse Residency Program, and instructs for the Pediatric Advanced Life Support course and the Neonatal Resuscitation Program.
+Diana is a member of the American Association of Critical Care Nurses and the Sigma Theta Tau Research and Honor Society for Nurses.
+Diana’s interests include education and research; her passion is to contribute towards the nursing profession in ways that empower nurses to flourish and reach their full potential.